Colkerr/Mobile-Air-Sensor/README.md

 # Mobile-Air-Sensor
 Build a low cost air quality sensor: dust, humidity, temperature.
 Battery current is around 40mA on average for a 60s cycle with 30s warm up.
 This used a 18650 but 10 hours is around 400mAh so a smaller battery could be used.
 A 10cm x 8cm food box was used.

-Mobile sensor derived from the Luftdaten design.
+This started out as a mains powered version, derived from the Luftdaten design, which could operate remotely (no WiFi signal) and store a week’s readings in EEPROM using the SPIFFS file system.
+It boots up into AP mode to allow FTP transfer of data, deletion of the downloaded file and input of new date/time to start a new file.
+The IP address is printed to the Serial Monitor but it's 192.168.4.1 in my case.

+The cycle and warm up times can be changed at this point and a percentage adjustment to the internal clock can be supplied if it's important to have an accurate timestamp.

 The code is all new but the hardware is almost the same: SDS011, esp8266 (Nodemcu), DHT22, but case differs.
 For deep sleep to operate the D0 pin must be connected to the RST pin after flashing the code.
 The flash size for SPIFFS has to be set in the Arduino IDE Tools Menu.
 See the image.

-This started out as a mains powered version which could operate remotely (no WiFi signal) and store a week’s readings in EEPROM using the SPIFFS file system.
-It boots up into AP mode to allow FTP transfer of data, deletion of the downloaded file and input of new date/time to start a new file.
-The cycle and warm up times can be changed at this point and a percentage adjustment to the internal clock can be supplied if it's important to have an accurate timestamp.

 It then takes one set of sensor readings, displays them to prove working and shuts off WiFi to avoid broadcasting the presence of the unit.
 If power is interrupted it will reboot, so there is a 5 minute timeout on setup after which sensing continues, except without a date/timestamp.
 The timeout increases to 20 minutes once setup commences and appears ample to FTP a week of data.